DeGroote School of Business

 • First to create an Integrated Business and Humanities degree

 As we move forward with transforming how we teach business, we are working together with our students.
-Likewise, we are consulting with employers, business leaders and our DeGroote community as we collaborate on plans for this exciting new chapter in the DeGroote School of Business history.
+Likewise, we are consulting with employers, business leaders, and our DeGroote community as we collaborate on plans for this exciting new chapter in the history of the DeGroote School of Business.

 Discovery in Doing